 Draft revised Recommendation ITU-R M.633-4 Doc.
 4/74

-Transmission characteristics of a satellite emergency position-indicating radio beacon (satellite EPIRB) system operating through a satellite system in the 406 MHz band
+Transmission characteristics of a satellite emergency position-indicating radio beacon (satellite EPIRB) operating through a satellite system in the 406.0-406.1 MHz band

 This revision clarifies the common nomenclature of various kinds of satellite EPIRBs.
 It also updates the references to documents of Cospas-Sarsat describing specifications for 406 MHz distress beacons and related references to the IMO’s International Convention for the Safety of Life at Sea (SOLAS).